Research Leader

 Education

-Obtained his B.A in Psychology at UNAM in 1967.
-He has an M.S in clinical Psychology from State University of New York at Stony Brook, where he worked in Howard Rachlin’s laboratory, withn Leonard Green and Gene Heyman.
-During that time, his interest shifted from the clinical to the experimental area.
-He obteinend his PhD in Experimental Psychology from Harvard University in 1976, for his work contingencies in instrumental behavior.
+He received his B.A. in Psychology from UNAM in 1967.
+He then pursued studies in Clinical Psychology at the State University of New York at Stony Brook, working in Howard Rachlin’s laboratory.
+During this period, his academic focus shifted from clinical to experimental psychology.
+This new focus led him to Harvard University, where he obtained his PhD in Experimental Psychology in 1976, working in Richard Herrnstein’s renowned pigeon lab.

-After completing his PhD, his interest in the biological processes of behaviour directed him to a post doctoral position in animal behaviour at Toronto University (1977-1978) where he stayed as associate researcher until 1980.
+Following his PhD, a growing interest in the biological processes of behavior guided him to a postdoctoral position in animal behavior at the University of Toronto (1977-1978).
+He continued at the University of Toronto as an associate researcher and special lecturer until 1980.

-Upon returning to Mexico, he incorporated as a faculty member at the School of Psychology at UNAM, which he directed from 1997 to 2001.
-Afterwards, he was a visiting professor at the University of California, San Diego.
+Upon returning to Mexico, he joined the faculty at the School of Psychology at UNAM, later serving as its Director from 1997 to 2001.
+He is currently a full-time tenured professor at UNAM and a member of the National System of Researchers (SNI).

 Selected Papers